SAP-samples/teched2022-AD160/exercises/1_CreateAppGyverProject/README.md

 ![Submit](images/89.png)

-26. The employeemail will be static, enter the email provided to you.
+26. The employeemail will be static, enter the email provided to you "ad160-XXX@education.cloud.sap".
+For example: "<i>ad160-087@education.cloud.sap</i>"

 ![Submit](images/90.png)